William Dyke: Post-political career

 Following the end of his political career, Dyke opened a general contracting business in Mount Horeb, Wisconsin, and bred horses.
 He also worked as a family mediation lawyer in Mineral Point, Wisconsin.

 On December 3, 1996, Governor Tommy Thompson appointed Dyke to the circuit court vacancy in Iowa County, created by the impending retirement of Judge James P. Fiedler.
 He was elected to a full term on the court in 1998 and subsequently re-elected in 2004 and 2010.
 He later was selected as the chief judge of the 7th Judicial Administrative District by the Wisconsin Supreme Court, and served the maximum of three two-year terms in that role.
-Dyke left the bench in January 2016, and died of pancreatic cancer in a Dodgeville, WI nursing home two months later.
+Dyke left the bench in January 2016, and died of pancreatic cancer in a Dodgeville, Wisconsin, nursing home two months later.

 Dyke illustrated the children's book The General's Hat, or Why the Bell Tower Stopped Working, a tale written by Kay Price about two mice who get on the same ship with General Ulysses S. Grant on his travels to Galena, Illinois.